 Following three years crewing on film and TV productions in Melbourne, she completed her Masters in Film Narrative (2008) at the School of Film & TV, Victorian College of the Arts.

-Turning her attention to directing live performance she achieved her Masters in Fine Arts - Directing at the National Institute of Dramatic Art (NIDA) in Sydney, Australia in 2017.
+Turning her attention to directing live performance she graduated with a Masters in Fine Arts - Directing from the National Institute of Dramatic Art (NIDA) in Sydney, Australia in 2017.

 Anna’s films have screened at over 70 festivals worldwide and garnered a number of awards and accolades including prizes at Tribeca Film Festival and Palm Springs ShortFest and a nomination for ‘Best Achievement in Direction’ by the Australian Directors Guild.